UFC Fight Night: Hunt vs. Oleinik: Predictions & Analysis

 A few statistical edges stand out.
 Ankalaev throws significantly more leather — a 0.5 sig. strike per minute gap.
 Prachnio is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Ankalaev has tighter striking defense, making opponents miss more often.

 The Pick: Magomed Ankalaev over Marcin Prachnio.
-The model is firm on this one: Ankalaev at 87%.
-Notably, the betting market has Ankalaev at 82% implied while our model sees 87% — a 5-point disagreement that could signal value.
+The model is firm on this one: Ankalaev at 79%.
+The market implies 82% for Ankalaev, but our model sees only 79%.
+That 3-point gap favoring Prachnio is worth watching.

 Jordan Johnson